 We are passionate about 'getting to know each individual child' - their hobbies, interests and lives will drive their own independent learning and challenge their creativity.

-We provide pupils with exciting opportunities to explore, develop and learn creative and technical skills.
-Pupils are taught in mixed ability classes across all Key Stages and are encouraged to appreciate the work other cultures, artists and art movements expressing their own thoughts, ideas and feelings along the way.
+We provide students with exciting opportunities to explore, develop and learn creative and technical skills.
+Students are taught in mixed ability classes across all Key Stages and are encouraged to appreciate the work other cultures, artists and art movements expressing their own thoughts, ideas and feelings along the way.

 Students are challenged to create highly personal outcomes and lead their own investigations at KS4 and 5, effectively writing their own schemes of work under the advice and guidance of their class teacher.